CAPLTER/caplter-research-protocols/ADP/ADP_Sample_Processing_Protocol.md

 Acidify each sample with 2 drops of concentrated HCl.

-Place the samples in a tube rack labeled with the date and "ADP DOC-HCl" on a strip of tape, then store the vials in the cold room in GWC 675 until the samples can be run.
+Place the samples in a tube rack labeled with the date and "ADP DOC-HCl Acidified" on a strip of tape, then store the vials in the cold room in GWC 675 until the samples can be run.

 ### **For anion and cation analysis:**